01 of 10

 The Angel Orensanz Center

-This 1849 synagogue, modeled after the Cathedral of Cologne, has a gothic style with an amazing gold-leaf altar.
+This 1849 synagogue, modeled after the Cathedral of Cologne, has a Gothic style with a New gold-leaf altar.
 It once was the studio of Spanish sculptor Angel Orensanz, but now hosts arts events, performances, and private events.
 It is perhaps best well known as the site of the 1997 wedding of Sarah Jessica Parker and Matthew Broderick.

 The Prince George Ballroom